MicrosoftDocs/dataexplorer-docs/data-explorer/web-share-queries.md

 ## Download

-To download a KQL file of the query, do the following:
+To download a KQL file of the query, follow these steps:

 1. In the query window, select the query that you want to download.